ksator/junos_automation_with_rest_calls/README.md

 ```

 Some show commands use arguments, so the equivalents rpc require arguments:
-Run this command to get the equivalent rpc of ```show chassis hardware clei-models```.
+Run this command to get the equivalent rpc of ```show chassis hardware clei-models | display xml```.
 There is one argument in the rpc.
 ```
 pytraining@mx80-17> show chassis hardware clei-models | display xml rpc
 <rpc-reply xmlns:junos="http://xml.juniper.net/junos/17.2R1/junos">